zcason/github-repo-search/README.md

 # Github Repository Search

-A web application thats allow users to search for github repositories using github's repository search api.
+A web application that allows users to search for github repositories using github's repository search api.

 ### How to run it